Get Credit for What You've Already Learned and Accomplished

 Based on the recommendation of the National Program on Non-collegiate Sponsored Instruction, credit may be granted for educational programs sponsored by non-collegiate organizations (including labor, government, business, associations, private training organizations).
 Contact the Registrar's Office for more information.

-Please note: Credit for Prior Learning options are also available for students in Davenport's graduate degree programs.
+Credit for Prior Learning options are available for students in all of Davenport's undergraduate and graduate degree programs.

 Prior Learning Assessment Process For Students